EvaSeidlmayer/orcid-for-wikidata/README.md

 ...then the script merges the authors of articles to the just generated publication file (ORCID-publications_qid-1.csv) using QID as key.

-The final shape of the publication data set is:
+The final format of the publication data set is:

 |publication_qID | orcid |                         doi                         |                    pmc                    | pmid | dnb | eid | all_authors_qID |
 |----|:-----:|:---------------------------------------------------:|:-----------------------------------------:|:-----:|:-----:|:----:|-----:|